If the first thing that comes to mind when you think of adjustable beds is a hospital bed, then it may be time to catch up with modern options.

 How does it work?
 Well, snoring is typically caused by your tongue and soft tissues narrowing your airway, which easily happens when you’re sleeping flat.
 Elevating your head enables the air to flow more freely and reduces the vibrations that we know as snoring.
 When you snore due to congestion, elevation can also be helpful for supporting drainage and keeping sinuses clear.

-An adjustable bed can drastically change the way you sleep.
+The combination of an adjustable bed and a top-rated mattress can drastically change the way you sleep.

 Say Goodbye to Back Pain